Dreams of Eschaton

 Dreams of Eschaton is a double-CD compilation album by American heavy metal band Manilla Road.
-It was released on June 2, 2016, in both CD and LP format on High Roller Records and features a re-issue of the Mark of the Beast album on the first disk along with both the 1979 demo Manilla Road Underground and the 1979 in-studio live After Midnight Live album on the second disk.
+It was released on June 2, 2016 in both CD and LP format on High Roller Records and features a reissue of the Mark of the Beast album on the first disc along with both the 1979 demo Manilla Road Underground and the 1979 in-studio live After Midnight Live album on the second disc.
 The name of the compilation refers to the original title of what would become the Mark of the Beast album, released in 2002 but with most of its featured tracks recorded in 1981.